ShishirV712/Microros-Setup/README.md

 **If you are using STM32F446RE(Nucleo Board) the board is capable of performing UART via the STM32 Cable, so there is no need for a TTL.
 So your PC and board must be connected together via the cable while performing the next part.**

 **Whereas if you are using STM32F411VETx(Discovery Board) the board is not capable of performing UART via the STM32 Cable, so there is a need for a TTL.
 So your PC and board must be connected together via TTL only (disconnect the cable) while performing the next part.**
->**Note(Only for Discovery Board Users):** While uploading the code you need to make use of the cable(then disconnect it) but while communicating via UART use TTL only.
+>**Note:(Only for Discovery Board Users)** While uploading the code you need to make use of the cable(then disconnect it) but while communicating via UART use TTL only.

 # Setting up microros_ws
 **Open a new terminal and type the following:**